londelec/leandcxmlman/source/sections/IEC103ma/DOTable.rst

      :val:     Max 100 chars
      :desc:    Freely configurable name, just for reference. :inlinetip:`Name attribute is optional and doesn't have to be included in configuration.`

-DO.qualifier
+DO.Qualifier
 ^^^^^^^^^^^^

-.. _ref-IEC103maDOqualifierBits:
+.. _ref-IEC103maDOQualifierBits:

-.. field-list-table:: IEC 60870-5-103 Master DO internal qualifier
+.. field-list-table:: IEC 60870-5-103 Master DO internal Qualifier
    :class: table table-condensed table-bordered longtable
    :spec: |C{0.20}|C{0.25}|S{0.55}|
    :header-rows: 1